vwbusguy/nextcloud-remote-client/docs/DESIGN.md

 Option to [create files based on IO input](https://github.com/cloud-py-api/nc_py_api/blob/main/nc_py_api/files/files.py#L123), such as streaming the output from another command passed as a pipe and read via stdin.

+## Users

+Future plans for the [Users resource](https://github.com/cloud-py-api/nc_py_api/blob/main/nc_py_api/users.py#L159).

+Persuant to their server capabilities, regular users should be able to search for other users, display and set their personal attributes, and see their quotas.

+Nextcloud Admins should be able to manage users, such as creation/deleation, activating/deactivating, setting quoatas, and viewing/curating group membership.